 Sacramento Waldorf High School

 The Waldorf approach is experiential and interdisciplinary.
-Students spend considerable time utilizing classroom-based concepts in real-world applications.
-In trigonometry our students survey the campus and surrounding area; in biology they evaluate the ecosystem of our stream; in architecture they visit neighborhoods and develop models for redevelopment; in English they spend Main Lesson outside to write in silence and experience nature in the context of the Transcendentalist authors Thoreau and Emerson.
+Students spend considerable time with the real world applications of concepts presented in the classroom.
+In trig, our students surveyed the campus, in biology they evaluate the ecosystem of our streams, and in architecture, they visit neighborhoods and develop models for redevelopment.
 In this way, students deepen their learning and do far more than simply memorize.
-They experience and fully engage their studies.
+They experience and fully engage with their studies.

-In addition, subjects are studied in concert, not in isolation.
-We endeavor to demonstrate the interconnectedness of the disciplines -- how, for example, history and civics have had profound influence on the development of the arts and sciences.
-Cutting across disciplines and approaching a subject from a variety of perspectives provides our students with a multi-faceted understanding of complex issues and a more global approach to learning and thinking.
+Subjects are studied in concert, not in isolation.
+Our teachers demonstrate the interconnectedness of the disciplines - how, for example, history and civics have had profound influence on the development of the arts and sciences.
+Approaching a subject from a variety of perspectives provides our students with a multi-faceted understanding of complex issues and a more global approach to learning and thinking.

-A wide range of extra-curricular activities, social events, and foreign study invite young people to follow their interests and pursue their dreams.
-Opportunities are presented in diverse arenas, including:
+Opportunities to pursue a wide range of extra-curricular activities, social events, and foreign study invite young people to follow their interests, hone their skills, and pursue their dreams:

 Find out how to apply.

 Sacramento Waldorf School 3750 Bannister Road, Fair Oaks, California 95628 (916) 961-3900